[2026 Updated] What to Do If iPhone Passcode Changed Itself

 In addition to creating a numeric passcode, consider enrolling a fingerprint or Face ID for added security.
 This way, if the numeric passcode ever fails, you can still unlock your iPhone using Touch ID or Face ID.

-Step 1: Navigate to the Settings app on your iPhone, then proceed to Face ID & Passcode or Touch ID & Passcode.
+- Step 1.
+Navigate to the Settings app on your iPhone, then proceed to Face ID & Passcode or Touch ID & Passcode.

-Step 2: Select Turn Passcode On and input a new six-digit passcode.
+- Step 2.
+Select Turn Passcode On and input a new six-digit passcode.
 Alternatively, choose Passcode Options to set a different type of passcode, such as a 4-digit code, a custom numeric code, or a custom alphanumeric code.

-Step 3: Re-enter the passcode to verify and confirm your new security settings.
+- Step 3.
+Re-enter the passcode to verify and confirm your new security settings.

-Part 6: FAQs about iPhone Passcode Changed Itself
+FAQs About iPhone Passcode Changed Itself

-• 1.
 How to Back Up My iPhone Data?

 Step 1: Connect iPhone device to a fast Wi-Fi network.

-Step 3: In this phase, you'll need to hit Back up Now after selecting iCloud Backup.
+Step 3: In this phase, you'll need to hit Back Up Now after selecting iCloud Backup.
 The process takes a few minutes before getting your job done.
 After the backup data, you can restore iPhone without any issue.

-• 2.
 Why Did My iPhone Passcode Change on Its Own?

 We have summarised three reasons that can cause an iPhone changed passcode on its own: system failures, the passcode being changed by someone else who knows the original passcode, and a system update.
 You are able to reset the passcode after you restore your iPhone.
 For more details of restoring your iPhone, please refer to the text above.

-Part 7: Conclusion
+Conclusion

-If you're looking for causes and fixes to iPhone passcode changed itself, this guide will give you clues.
-By reading this guide, you've learned five effective solutions and pro tips.
 You can try various methods, including restoring your iPhone via iTunes, iCloud, Find My iPhone, or iOS 15.2 to solve the problem.
-But we still remain TunesKit iPhone Unlocker as the best solution due to its impressive iPhone unlocking capabilities to help you unlock your iPhone passcode without those restrictions of other fixes.
+But we still recommend TunesKit iPhone Unlocker as the best solution due to its impressive iPhone unlocking capabilities to help you unlock your iPhone passcode without those restrictions of other fixes.